klmnden/azure-docs.tr-tr/articles/virtual-machines/windows/tutorial-manage-data-disk.md

 ## <a name="vm-disk-types"></a>VM disk türleri

-Azure iki disk türü sağlar.
+Azure iki disk türü sunar.

 ### <a name="standard-disk"></a>Standart disk